EmilienDupont/neural-function-distributions/README.md

 ## Loading trained models

 All trained models can be downloaded from [here](https://drive.google.com/drive/folders/1r_sk5auYvllSpDG9ZjroOG0SH0v5kPmM?usp=sharing).
-The `load-trained-model.ipynb` notebook shows example of using a trained model.
+The `load-trained-model.ipynb` notebook shows an example of using a trained model.

 ## Rendering 3D samples